linxin0/RSCP2GAN/README.md

 ## Citation

 ## Contact
+!It seemed that using one discriminator had better results than using four.!
 If you have any questions, please contact linxin@stu.scu.edu.cn